-There are five user roles that comes standard with WordPress and you're probably, the first time you go to create a new user, you're probably a bit confused what user role is the right role to assign to your new user.
+There are five user roles that come standard with WordPress, and you're probably, the first time you go to create a new user, you're probably a bit confused what user role is the right role to assign to your new user.

 And each user role has a group of capabilities assigned to it.
-Capabilities basically are permissions to do specific things in WordPress.
+Capabilities are permissions to do specific things in WordPress.
 So it may be the ability to write a post and publish a post.
 It's the ability to edit other people's post as well as your own post.
-There are hundreds of capabilities that can be assigned to different user roles and in this video you'll get a sense of which capabilities correspond with each of the five user roles.
+There are hundreds of capabilities that can be assigned to different user roles, and in this video, you'll get a sense of which capabilities correspond with each of the five user roles.

 I'll start at the top with the Administrator and work my way through each different user roles starting with the most permissive and working down to the least permissive which is Subscriber.

 First of all is the Administrator.
 This is usually the blog owner.
 When you set up your WordPress website, do the installation and log in, you are automatically set up as the Administrator.
 And you need to be the Administrator to run your website.
 You need to be the Administrator to install plugins and change themes and perform upgrades.
 These are all the things you do to run your website.
 Now it may be you need someone with more technical ability to assist you in running your WordPress site.
 If that's the case, then you would create an Administrator account for your technical support person.
 However, Administrator is not one of those roles you want to assign very freely.
 When you assign a user the Administrator role, you need to make sure that it's someone you can trust because they have complete control of your website.
 They can do pretty much anything the site owner can do.